-19.2 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), their supervisors and the relevant Associate Dean (Research) to discuss their situation and to develop their response.
+21.2 Candidates are encouraged to seek advice from academic skills advisors available via Student Services and Engagement (Student Central), to discuss their situation and to develop their response.
 Candidates may also seek counselling from Student Wellbeing, advice on the processes from the Student Ombudsman, and/or assistance from the Student Guild.

-19.3 The relevant Associate Dean (Research) considers the representations of the candidate in response to the show cause request and in consultation with the relevant Head of School, determines whether to:
+21.3 The Head of School considers the representations of the candidate in response to the show cause request and determines whether to:

 (a) Continue candidature, with any subsequent conditions; or

-(b) Recommend termination of candidature to the Executive Dean.
+(b) Recommend termination of candidature to the Dean, Graduate Research.

-19.4 The relevant Associate Dean (Research) returns completed documentation to the Office of Research for quality assurance, and will report all outcomes of invitations to show cause to the Research Degrees Committee as part of regular candidature progression reporting.
+21.4 All completed documentation is sent to the Graduate Research Office for quality assurance and will report all outcomes of invitations to show cause to the Research Degrees Committee, or Chairperson acting on behalf of the committee, as part of regular candidature progression reporting.

-19.5 In the case of international students on a student visa, the University is obliged to advise students that termination of their candidature will result in them being reported to the relevant Government departments for unsatisfactory progress and may result in the cancellation of their student visa, unless they can demonstrate compassionate or compelling circumstances.
-The National Code of Practice for Providers of Education and Training to Overseas Students 2017 (the ‘National Code’) requires that when the University notifies a student of its intention to report the student for not achieving satisfactory academic progress, the student must also be informed that they are able to access the University’s ‘complaints and appeals process’ and have 20 business days in which to do so.
+21.5 In the case of international students on a student visa, the university is obliged to advise students that termination of their candidature will result in them being reported to the relevant Government departments for unsatisfactory progress and may result in the cancellation of their student visa, unless they can demonstrate compassionate or compelling circumstances.
+The National Code of Practice for Providers of Education and Training to Overseas Students 2018 (the ‘National Code’) requires that when the university notifies a student of its intention to report the student for not achieving satisfactory academic progress, the student must also be informed that they are able to access the university’s ‘complaints and appeals process’ and have 20 business days in which to do so.
 Responding to the show cause is deemed to be accessing this process, as per Stage 2 of the Student Grievance Resolution – Governing Policy.

-20.1 The Executive Dean considers the representations of the candidate in response to the show cause request together with the recommendation to terminate candidature made by the Associate Dean (Research).
-The Executive Dean may terminate candidature if:
+22.1 The Dean, Graduate Research considers the representations of the candidate in response to the show cause request together with the recommendation to terminate candidature made by the Head of School.
+The Dean, Graduate Research may terminate candidature if: